H567: Ensure Access to Biomarker Testing. Latest Version

 ….

-SECTION 1.3.(d) Except as otherwise provided, this section becomes effective October 1, 2025, and subsection (a) of this section applies as of the start of the next plan year following the effective date.
+SECTION 1.2.(b) This section becomes effective October 1, 2025, and applies as of the start of the next plan year following the effective date.

 Part Ii.
 Medicaid coverage of biomarker testing